 Puerto Rico Google Maps is a site/tool that offers a wide range of map views (topographic, satellite, street view) and navigation options, with little effort on your part, yet efficiently.
 If you need to plan a trip to a new place like Puerto Rico, Google maps are available on desktop, mobile, or tablet.
 This Google maps and information page is dedicated to Puerto Rico, Central America, and the Caribbean (35 countries), showing its location, country facts, details about its capital city San Juan, bordering countries like none, and plenty of other information which may be interesting when you visit this Central American and the Caribbean state.

-Quick links: Google maps Puerto Rico, San Juan Google maps, Driving Directions Puerto Rico, Printable Road Map.
+Quick links: Google Maps Puerto Rico, San Juan Google maps, Driving Directions Puerto Rico, Printable Road Map.

 About Puerto Rico in a nutshell